PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   and permission modifications when these volumes are mounted.
 - `CSIVolumeHealth`: Enable support for CSI volume health monitoring on node.
-- `CSRDuration`: Allows clients to request a duration for certificates issued via the Kubernetes CSR API.
+- `CSRDuration`: Allows clients to request a duration for certificates issued via the PlaidCloud CSR API.
 - `ConfigurableFSGroupPolicy`: Allows user to configure volume permission change policy for fsGroups when mounting a volume in a Pod.
 See [Configure volume permission and ownership change policy for Pods](/docs/tasks/configure-pod-container/security-context/#configure-volume-permission-and-ownership-change-policy-for-pods)